Go To Top

 Cheapest home and auto bundles in Kentucky

 The total cost of a home and auto bundle depends on the base prices for the underlying home and auto insurance coverages.
-The discount applied to each policy.
+The discount is applied to each policy.
 The table below shows the average rates for home and auto insurance, as well as the total premium with and without the bundle discount.

 CompanyHome premiumAuto premiumBundle premiumWithout bundle premium